Almost every person procrastinates at some point.

 - The impulsive procrastinator.
-This type of procrastinator keeps putting off tasks that they need to complete because they keep giving in to the impulse to do other, less important things.
+This type of procrastinator keeps putting off tasks that they need to complete because they keep giving in to the impulse to engage in alternative activities.
 For example, an impulsive procrastinator might decide to simply get up while working on an important paper that is due tomorrow, and go hang out with their friends instead.

 - The hedonistic procrastinator.
-This type of procrastinator delays working on tasks that they need to complete because they constantly choose to engage in tasks that are more appealing in the short term, despite those tasks having no value in the long term.
-For example, a hedonistic procrastinator might continuously put off starting to work on a project that they’re interested in, because it’s more appealing, in the short term, to waste time browsing social media.
+This type of procrastinator delays working on tasks that they need to complete because they constantly choose to engage in tasks that are more appealing in the short-term, despite those tasks having little or no value in the long-term.
+For example, a hedonistic procrastinator might continuously put off starting to work on a project that they’re interested in, because it’s more fun to play video games instead.

 - The lazy procrastinator.
-This type of procrastinator just doesn’t care much about long-term achievement, or at least doesn’t care enough to justify working towards it.
+This type of procrastinator is reluctant to put in effort toward their goals, and is often also unmotivated.
 For example, a lazy procrastinator might continuously put off starting to exercise, because it’s easier to just sit on the couch and watch TV instead.